-This course is a continuation course from Civil 3D 301.
-We will be building upon knowledge form the previous course, therefore students who have not take Civil 3D 1 should start with the first course in the series.
+This course is a continuation course from C3D 201.
+We will be building upon knowledge form the previous course, therefore students who have not take C3D 201 should start with the first course in the series.
 This course emphasizes intermediate civil engineering tools within Civil 3D.

-You will be provided source Civil 3D files, which you will use to start your project.
-You will be provided videos which will guide you through the learning process.
-There will be quizzes relating to your project as well as to your reading assignments.
-There will be discussion forums in which you will be participating.
-There will be regular progress submissions of the work you completed and there will also be 1:1 time with your instructor.
+You will be provided source Civil 3D files, which you will use to start your project, as well as videos which will guide you through the learning process.
+There will be quizzes relating to your coursework as well as discussion forums in which you will be participating.
+There will also be regular progress submissions of the work you complete and 1:1 time with your instructor.

 Please look at the "Topics" section to see the specific topics covered in the course.

 - Create multiple types of alignments